-- The number of complaints has been stable for the last two quarters. - The outcomes for disputes continue to be broadly consistent for the 12-month period.
+- The number of complaints has been stable for the last three quarters after there was a spike in claims in April-June quarter last year. - The outcomes for disputes continue to be broadly consistent for the 12-month period.

 LINKT MELBOURNE OUTCOMES